Cronología de la FSFE: trabajando en favor del software libre desde 20011

 2003

-In order to improve the access to Free Software in education, FSFE volunteers build a team of experts to focus on this issue.
+In order to improve the access to Free Software in education, FSFE volunteers build a team of experts to focus on education.

 Saber más